- Dark and Troubled Past: They all have something that went wrong in their past.

-- Unique Enemy: Tankers and Minelets are found only on Chamber 3 while Cardinals only occupy The Abbey of the True Gun and Bullet Hell.
+- Unique Enemy: Tankers and Minelets are found only on Chamber 3.

 - Violation of Common Sense: Shroomers fire two bullets in a v-shaped pattern around the player, intended to fill the holes in other enemies' bullet patterns.
 However, when faced with just Shroomers and no other enemies, standing still makes them completely unable to hit you.

 Red Shotgun Kin/Blue Shotgun Kin/Veteran Shotgun Kin/Ashen Shotgun Kin/Mutant Shotgun Kin/Shotgrub/Executioner

 - An Axe to Grind: Executioners carry Huntsman shotguns, which have axe heads attached to their business ends.

 - Cool Mask: Befitting their name, Executioners drape a mask over their shell and eyes that looks like a real-life executioner's hood.